 - If possible, windows and doors should be opened when running taps to ensure that the area is well ventilated.

 If the temperature of the water is outwith any of these temperatures, then there is a risk that Legionella bacterium may be present in your water system.
 Further advice on Legionella is available from the HSE website.

 If your church buildings’ water is supplied by a private water supply, then as well as the risk from Legionella bacterium, you should also ensure that any water treatment facilities installed in your church buildings have been serviced and are working properly.

 Cleaning and disinfection

-The appropriate cleaning and disinfection of all church buildings are important infection prevention and control measures against COVID-19.
-Congregations should consider what arrangements and resources would be required to clean and disinfect their church buildings before, during and after their church buildings have been used.
+The cleaning and disinfection of all church buildings are important infection prevention and control measures against COVID-19.
+Congregations should consider what arrangements and resources would be required to clean and disinfect their church buildings whilst and after their church buildings have been used.
 The following principles should help you prepare for the cleaning and disinfection of your church buildings:

 - Particular attention should be given to the all hand touch sites such as door handles, grab-rails, light switches, chairs and tables.
-These should be cleaned and disinfected regularly whilst the church building is open, and not just when opening and closing the building.
+These should be cleaned and disinfected regularly throughout the day whilst the church building is open, and not just before closing the building.